From £30,165.00 or £269.59 on Lease Fetcher.

 For a saloon, the Audi A4 offers plenty of practicality.
 There's enough boot space for day-to-day life, offering 480 litres of room.
 Overall, the Audi A4 Saloon is a pleasure to live with - it's visually stunning, luxurious, practical, and drives well.
 What more can you ask for?

 The Audi A4’s entry level trim feels anything but basic.
-The Technik trim comes with 17-inch alloy wheels and premium tech, like Audi’s signature Virtual Cockpit, sat nav, three-zone climate control, front and rear parking sensors, and heated front seats.
+The Technik trim comes with 17-inch alloy wheels and premium tech, like the signature Audi Virtual Cockpit, sat nav, three-zone climate control, front and rear parking sensors, and heated front seats.

 The Sport trim adds a few extra features to the technik.
 Obviously, it packs sportier style choices, like front sport seats, slick front and rear bumpers, as well as 18-inch wheels.